tagspaces/documentation/tagging.md

-# Organize your data with tags
+# Organizing your files and folders with tags

 <!-- toc -->